Quality · Process · Learning · Skills

 In 2005, Gordon decided to dedicate himself full-time to running his outdoor learning centre in Somerset and so FSTC was taken over by Simon and his wife Marijke.
 They strived to deliver an increasingly contemporary and relevant training package, but more importantly continue to inspire future Forest School leaders with the original ethos of true, child-centred learning in the outdoors.

-In the last few years, in a truly Forest School way(!), FSTC has continued to grow and develop in exciting new directions.
+More recently FSTC has continued to grow and develop in exciting new directions, in a truly Forest School way!
 Currently the FSTC brand and assets are co-owned by lead tutors Louise Ambrose (England), Aline Hill (Scotland) and Mike Brady (Scotland).
 A licencing scheme is being developed to enable other trainers to trade under the FSTC banner, after undergoing tutor development.
 All tutors are expected to be members of the Forest School Assocaition (FSA) and enable their students to access the year's free membership as part of their training offer.
 We also encourage tutors to be involved in the FSA and/ or link with groups that are active at a local level.

 FSTC is a member of the UK Forest School Training Network (a voluntary network) and is involved in the standardisation and development of Forest School qualifications within the UK.
-We are working with others in pursuing the establishment of a nationally-recognised Quality Assurance scheme for Forest School.
+We work closely with the national FSA (Forest School Association) and are working with others in pursuing the establishment of a nationally-recognised Quality Assurance scheme for Forest School.
 We also have strong links with The Forestry Commission, The Forest Education Initiative and The Institute for Outdoor Learning.